zipvilization/Zipvilization/world/time/index.md

 Memory into history.

-And history gives a civilization something that cannot simply be acquired.
+And history gives Zipvilization something that no balance can buy.

 > **Solum gives the world space.**
 >